nxrighthere/UnrealCLR/README.md

 Create a new or use an existing Unreal Engine C++ or blueprints project.
 Clone the repository or download a desirable version from the [releases](https://github.com/nxrighthere/UnrealCLR/releases) section.
 Copy the content of the `Source/Native` folder to `%Project%/Plugins/UnrealCLR` directory.
 Compile the managed runtime from `Source/Managed/Runtime` folder by running the following command: `dotnet publish --configuration Release --framework netcoreapp3.1 --output "%Project%/Plugins/UnrealCLR/Managed"`.
 Restart Unreal Engine, open the project, and build the plugin.

 ##### Tests
-To quickly start testing, open a project with the plugin in Unreal Engine, copy all folders from the `Content` of the cloned repository to `%Project%/Content` directory, and wait until they loaded in the Content Browser.
+To quickly start testing, open a project with the plugin in Unreal Engine, copy all folders from the `Content` of the repository to `%Project%/Content` directory, and wait until they loaded in the Content Browser.
 Compile the managed assemblies from `Source/Managed/Tests` folder by running the following commands:
 ```
 dotnet publish "../Framework" --configuration Release --framework netcoreapp3.1
 dotnet publish --configuration Release --framework netcoreapp3.1 --output "%Project%/Managed/Tests"